Developing gene therapies for life

 The current standard of care for early infantile Krabbe disease, hematopoietic stem cell transplant (HSCT), was pioneered by Dr. Maria Escolar2.
 After HSCT, symptoms of disease have been shown to stabilize by neurological assessment, and survival has improved through correction of the GALC deficiency in the brain.
 However, HSCT does not effectively correct the GALC deficiency in the peripheral nervous system and as pediatric patients grow, they will progressively lose motor and sensory skills eventually resulting in death3.

-We are developing FBX-101 to treat infantile Krabbe disease, a severe and debilitating disorder caused by mutations in the galactosyceramidase (GALC) gene.
-FBX-101 is a combination adeno-associated viral (AAV) gene therapy and umbilical cord blood transplant approach that delivers GALC to cells in both the central and peripheral nervous system.
-FBX-101 has been shown to functionally correct the central and peripheral neuropathy and correct the behavioral impairments associated with Krabbe disease in animal models, and to drastically improve the lifespan of treated animals4.
-The FBX-101 combination treatment will be administered by intravenous infusion and has the potential to overcome some of the immunological safety challenges of traditional AAV gene therapies.
+The RESKUE Trial - a Phase 1/2 Clinical Trial for Patients with Krabbe Disease: Screening is open for the Phase 1/2 RESKUE trial.
+FBX-101 utilizes adeno-associated viral (AAV) gene therapy after hematopoietic stem cell transplant (HSCT) to deliver a functioning copy of the GALC gene, which encodes an enzyme needed to prevent the buildup of psychosine in myelinated cells of both the central and peripheral nervous system.
+FBX-101 has been shown to functionally correct the central and peripheral myelination deficits, significantly improve the behavioral impairments associated with Krabbe disease in animal models, and drastically improve the lifespan of treated animal models of the disease.
+The use of transplant and intravenous AAV gene therapy infusion has the potential to overcome some of the immunological safety challenges of traditional AAV gene therapies.

 1. Bascou, N., A. DeRenzo, M. D. Poe, and M. L. Escolar.
 2018.
 'A prospective natural history study of Krabbe disease in a patient cohort with onset between 6 months and 3 years of life', Orphanet J Rare Dis, 13: 126.